Leveling the playing field – TechCrunch

 Jackson “Pitbull” Reece is a successful Facebook streamer who uses his mouth to operate the QuadStick, as well as the XAC, (the Xbox Adaptive Controller), a controller designed by Microsoft for use by people with disabilities to make user input for video games more accessible.

-Reece lost the use of his legs in a motorcycle accident in 2007 and later, due to an infection, lost the use of his upper body.
+Reece lost the use of his legs in a motorcycle accident in 2007 and later, due to an infection, his hands and legs were amputated.
 He says he remembers able-bodied life as one filled with mostly sports video games.
 He says being a part of the gaming community is an important part of his mental health.

 Fortunately there is an atmosphere of collaboration, not competition, around the creation of hardware for gamers within the assistive technology community.